The data were formless like a cloud of tiny birds in the sky

 6 Note about results and reporting

-When we do report or document the results of an analysis we may do it in different ways depending on the intended audience.
+When we report or document the results of an analysis we may do it in different ways depending on the intended audience.
+We will briefly look at two common ways to report results.

 6.1 Documenting results only for ourselves (almost never)